 In the world of smart gadgets, instructing and controlling the apps with voice is not a fad but rather a necessity for the users.
-With development in AI, Machine Learning and Natural Language Processing, voice control is quickly becoming a reality in different areas of computing and gadgets.
+With the development of AI, Machine Learning, and Natural Language Processing, voice control is quickly becoming a reality in different areas of computing and gadgets.

-It’s already been adopted and implemented by Amazon, Google and Apple in their devices.
+It’s already been adopted and implemented by Amazon, Google, and Apple in their devices.
 Alexa and Siri are the smart voice assistants that have been appreciated by the smart users of today.
-When your hands are full with multiple tasks, voice control is your dependable assistant to search a topic, call a friend, order food or look for a movie in a theatre near you.
+When your hands are full of multiple tasks, voice control is your dependable assistant to search for a topic, call a friend, order food or look for a movie in a theatre near you.

 Till now Mozilla has been lacking in this.
-So, to make up for the lost time and much needed assistance to its devoted users, Mozilla is planning to start Project Scout.
-It is the innovative project that will add the voice controlling functionality to its widely downloaded browser.
+So, to make up for the lost time and much-needed assistance to its devoted users, Mozilla is planning to start Project Scout.
+It is an innovative project that will add voice-controlling functionality to its widely downloaded browser.

-In Mozilla’s top-level meet it has recently been decided to go ahead with project Scout to implement voice enabled searching and browsing.
-This project is still in its infancy but a good start by Mozilla to venture into the field in which its browser contenders have already been very successful.
+In Mozilla’s top-level meeting it has recently been decided to go ahead with project Scout to implement voice-enabled searching and browsing.
+This project is still in its infancy but a good start for Mozilla to venture into the field in which its browser contenders have already been very successful.

 What’s the current status?

-The news has been shared with Cnet and specified that Mozilla is now ready to implement the voice functionality in their browser to “to explore browsing and consuming content with voice”
+The news has been shared with Cnet and specified that Mozilla is now ready to implement the voice functionality in their browser to “explore browsing and consuming content with voice”

-Currently this project is working on to define the architecture and key components to make Scout a voice platform.
-They are also focusing on to understand the challenges of the new system in the current scenario as well find the work-around for the limitations of available platforms to fulfill the expectations of the millions of Mozilla fans.
+Currently, this project is working on defining the architecture and key components to make Scout a voice platform.
+They are also focusing on understanding the challenges of the new system in the current scenario as well find a workaround for the limitations of available platforms to fulfill the expectations of the millions of Mozilla fans.

-We also hope that Mozilla gives considerable amount of thought on versatility of its voice-based assistant with different accents and languages.
-Protection of user information and securing the privacy will be an important factor for its success.
+We also hope that Mozilla gives a considerable amount of thought to the versatility of its voice-based assistant with different accents and languages.
+Protection of user information and securing privacy will be important factors for its success.
 The privacy must also include the protection against sharing of search habits and personal preferences of the users.
 It should be totally out of the reach of private players who may be contributing to this project directly or indirectly.
 Recent breaches of privacy on certain social media platforms should be a strict guideline for Mozilla.

-So, here we are looking ahead to another well known browser getting the backing of a voice assistant.
-It will only be matter of few more months that we can see how Scout beats its competitors!!
+So, here we are looking ahead to another well-known browser getting the backing of a voice assistant.
+It will only be a matter of a few more months before we can see how Scout beats its competitors!!